aliencaocao/GreyCTF-2022/Logical Computers/readme.md

 We can access the weights of a PyTorch layer by accessing the `weight.T` attribute of the `layer` object.
 E.g. the weight matrix of the first linear layer can be accessed using `model.layer1.weight.T`.

 Now comes the important part that allows us to quickly reverse the model: PyTorch models are saved with gradient information.
 This means that we can use `torch.matmul` to do matrix multiplication between the weights and another matrix in both directions.
 If we want to do a forward pass (input -> output), we put the input in the first argument of `torch.matmul` and the weights in the second argument.
-If we want to do a backward pass (output -> input), we put the output in the first argument and the weights in the second argument.
+If we want to do a backward pass (output -> input), we put the weights in the first argument and the outputs in the second argument.
 Our goal here is a backward pass, or simply reverse of the forward pass.

 We can reverse this step by step:
 1. Create a `torch.Tensor` that contains only an integer `1`.
 This is our expected output.